UCREL/HEC/README.md

 This is due to [Windows adding `\r` character to the end of new lines](https://superuser.com/questions/156516/is-there-a-bash-command-to-convert-r-n-to-n).
 To overcome this problem run the `dos2unix` command on the submission script that is causing these problems e.g. if the submission script is `install.com` run `dos2unix install.com` this will remove the `\r` character from the `install.com` file and should allow you to run the script through the HEC without error.

+3. If your Conda or pip package installation script is not working as it is hanging/failing on installing one package this could be due to the package being corrupted in the Conda cache directory.
+To resolve this problem delete the Conda environment that you were creating in that installation script that failed.
+Then clean the Conda cache by following the instruction in the [Conda and Pip cache management section within the custom software installation guide.](./install_packages/README.md#conda-and-pip-cache-management)

 ## Acknowledgements

 This guide has been funded through the [UCREL research centre](http://ucrel.lancs.ac.uk/).